Come Visit.

 • The guides onsite are happy to answer questions you may have, but cannot give walk-in tours.
 See the above times for when we host tours of the Leonis Adobe historic house.
 We also have an audio tour you can follow along with here, and you’re welcome to schedule a private tour for your group here.

-• Personal photos taken with smartphones are allowed on the grounds.
-Photos are not allowed within the Leonis Adobe itself.
+• Personal photography/videos taken with smartphones are allowed on the grounds.
+Photos and videos are not allowed within the Leonis Adobe itself.
 Photo shoots and any equipment are not permitted without advance approval from Museum staff.
 Please contact us if you would like to arrange a booking for a photo session.

 • Smoking and vaping is prohibited on our property, including outdoor areas.
 Thank you for helping us maintain a healthy environment for everyone to enjoy!